isekream/CodeCompass/windsurfrules.md

 - Include pagination for collections with potentially large result sets.
 - Validate and sanitize all input data to prevent injection attacks.

+### Apache Kafka
+- Use meaningful, descriptive topic names reflecting the data content or business domain.
+- Choose an appropriate number of partitions based on expected throughput and consumer parallelism needs.
+- Use a replication factor of at least 3 in production with min.insync.replicas set to 2.
+- Enable idempotent producers (`enable.idempotence=true`) and use `acks=all` for critical data.
+- Manually commit consumer offsets (`enable.auto.commit=false`) after successful processing.
+- Design consumers to be idempotent to handle message duplicates gracefully.
+- Use a Schema Registry (Avro, Protobuf, JSON Schema) to manage and enforce message schemas.
+- Implement comprehensive monitoring for brokers, producers, consumers, and key metrics.

 ## Cross-Cutting Concerns

 ### Security